DensoITLab/FOCA-v1/README.md

-# FOCA: Feature-extractor Optimization through Classifier Anonymizatino [1]
+# FOCA: Feature-extractor Optimization through Classifier Anonymization [1]

 Code of FOCA: Feature-extractor Optimization through Classifier Anonymization [1].
 This source code reproduces the results (to be appeared [2]) using Wide ResNet [3] and PyramidNet [4] trained on CIFAR-10 and CIFAR-100 [5].